1LaoWangYinCang/BTC-Hot-Information/README.md

-# BTC Hot Information

-BTC Hot Information enables digital currency enthusiasts to get the latest news, real-time news, common sense of digital currency, major events and industry information in the circle.

--Our app also allows users to obtain real-time market information of various digital currencies, and to Book Lectures on digital currencies.

--Our app can put forward our own opinions on hot news information, share news information and collect news that we think is valuable.

--Our app can express your opinions on digital currency in the topic circle, exchange your ideas with others, and understand everyone's views on digital currency, so that you can go deeper into this circle more thoroughly.

-Hot digital currency news at any time！
+# Digital Center News App

+Digital Center News App provides the hottest currency news and real-time information to facilitate users to keep abreast of major events in the currency circle, comment on these information articles, express their opinions and share their favorite articles.
+You can also share your own opinions with others in the community.

+Our app can also easily Book Lectures, learn common sense and consult related questions.
+It also shows the market information of various currencies, so that users can better understand the market changes.

+Real time news and market information are all here！

-If you have any questions, please contact us as follows :staytoughtbjvthg@hotmail.com
+If you have any questions, please contact us as follows :seighskiohlc@hotmail.com